neurolibre/docs.neurolibre.org/source/FAQ.rst

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 We always recommend latest versions for better compatibility.
 For ``jupyter-book`` you are free to use any version you like, since we rely only on the compiled artifcats.
-For ``repo2data``, we highly advice to match latest verison because this is what is used on the backend.
+For ``repo2data``, we highly advice to match latest version because this is what is used on the backend.

 How can I cache my experiments ?
 ::::::::::::::::::::::::::::::::